 Project Potential Impacts on Soil and Groundwater Quality Recommended Mitigation Measures and Monitoring Activities Design and Pre-Construction: Soil and groundwater contamination - Discharges of petroleum products directly onto the ground causes contamination of natural soil and would be treated as hazardous material.
 When allowed to continue unmitigated result into seepage of contaminants into the groundwater and cause groundwater contamination.
-To eliminate threat of surface water pollution: To prevent inappropriate siting inappropriate siting of Contractor's facilities (Contractor's Camp, equipment yard, asphalt and concrete batching plants, quarry/borrow pits), the Technical Specifications on siting them should be prepared properly; Baseline measurement for Water Quality should be done by the Contractor in approved locations by the CS Consultant Contractor should provide layout plans for installation of or strategies for treatment for waste water from his facilities Construction Phase: Contamination due to Spills or Hazardous Materials - Improper handling of hazardous materials can cause them to drop onto the ground which can result to soil contamination.
+To eliminate threat of ground and surface water pollution: Ground water pollution is prevented by locating storage facilities for fuels and chemicals away from watercourses.
+In addition such facilities will be bounded and provided with impermeable lining to contain spillage and prevent soil and water contamination.
+No baseline measurements on ground water quality is required.
+To avoid contamination of any watercourse with sewage discharged from the Contractor's camp, a sewerage system will be established as it is described exemplarily in the chapter 4.3 "construction camp".
+Construction Phase: Contamination due to Spills or Hazardous Materials - Improper handling of hazardous materials can cause them to drop onto the ground which can result to soil contamination.
 Subsequently, given enough time, these materials can penetrate into the ground and reach the water table and result into groundwater contamination and pollution.
 The Contractor shall ensure that: All fuel and chemical storage (if any) shall be sited on an impervious base within bund and secured by fencing.
 The storage area shall be located away from any watercourse or wetlands.
 The base and bund walls shall be impermeable and of sufficient capacity to contain 110 percent of the volume of tanks.
 The construction camp maintenance yard shall be constructed on impervious Layer with adequate drainage to collect spills; there shall be no vehicle maintenance activities on open ground.
 Filling and refueling shall be strictly controlled and subject to formal procedures.
 Drip pans shall be placed under all filling and fueling areas.
 Waste oils shall be stored and disposed of by a licensed contractor.
 All valves and trigger guns shall be resistant to unauthorized interference and vandalism and be turned off and securely locked when not in use.
 The contents of any tank or drum shall be clearly marked.
 Measures shall be taken to ensure that no contaminated discharges enter any soils.
 No bitumen drums or containers, full or used, shall be stored on open ground.
-They shall only be stored on impervious Layer.
-Layer to prevent seepage of oils into the soils.
-Post-Construction and Operations: Or strengthe of involutional direct days Or strengthe state in the Party of Erosion - It is important that side slopes or roadside embankments are fully stabilized before the Contractor finally turns over the responsibility to the Client.
+They shall only be stored on impervious Layer to prevent seepage of oils into the soils.
+Post-Construction and Operations: Erosion - It is important that side slopes or roadside embankments are fully stabilized before the Contractor finally turns over the responsibility to the Client.
 Any issues within one year should be analyzed for proper remediation measures.
 Issues that will arise will be discussed between the Contractor and the Engineer, as Client's representative.
 Contracts stipulated that the Contractor shall be liable for a one year defects liability period.
 During this year the Concerned Agencies should undertake regular observational monitoring of the Project Road to ensure that engineering works and vegetation growth have prevented erosion impacts.
 If the Concerned Agencies discover any potential issues they shall report their findings to the RD who shall then make the Contractor responsible for final improvements.
 Final payments cannot be made until outstanding issues are resolved